Run all health checks

 Can I customize the status bar

-You can completely disable the built-in status bar in the settings menu and then
+You can completely disable the built-in status bar in the settings menu and then run your own status bar (or status script periodically).
+For inspiration have a look at /usr/bin/instantstatus.

 My keyboard layout doesn't work with instantOS and language support sucks